 ASCP and SOAR

 The ASCP and SOAR programs offer active duty enlisted personnel the opportunity to earn a commission.
 Most Air Force ROTC Cadets can complete all bachelor’s degree and commissioning requirements in two to four years.
 The time you’re in school doesn’t count toward your total time in service.
-Applicants can select a major from this list of in-demand majors

 The Air Force provides cadets with a scholarship (up to $18,000 per year), an annual textbook allowance and a monthly nontaxable stipend.
 Upon graduation and completion of the program, you will be commissioned as a second lieutenant and return for four years of active duty service.